HendrikRauh/Schule-als-Staat/.github/CODE_OF_CONDUCT.md

 - **Descriptive Naming:** Use **descriptive names** for variables, functions, classes, etc. The name should reflect the purpose or functionality of the element it represents. **Avoid using abbreviations or single-letter names**.

 - **Variable and Function Naming:** Use **camelCase** for variable and function names.
 This means starting with a lowercase letter and capitalizing the first letter of each subsequent concatenated word.
-For example, ˋmyVariableNameˋ, ˋcalculateSumˋ.
+For example, `myVariableName`, `calculateSum`.

 - **Class Naming:** Use **PascalCase** for class names, so start with capital letter and then capitalize the first letter of each subsequent concatenated word.
-For example, ˋMyClassNameˋ.
+For example, `MyClassName`.

 - **File Naming:** Use **kebab-case** for file names.
-This means all lowercase letters and the words are joined with a dash (ˋ-ˋ).
-For example, ˋmy-file-name.jsˋ.
+This means all lowercase letters and the words are joined with a dash (`-`).
+For example, `my-file-name.js`.

 ## Project Management